MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### Verification

 A Verification is a MeritHolder staking their Merit behind a Entry and approving it.
 Once a Entry has `LIVE_MERIT / 2 + 601` Merit staked behind it, it is verified.
 Live Merit is a value described in the Merit documentation. `LIVE_MERIT / 2 + 1` is majority, yet the added 600 covers state changes over the 6 Blocks an Entry can have Verifications added during.
 A Entry can also be verified through a process known as "defaulting".
-Once an index is mentioned in a Block, if five more Blocks pass without a transaction becoming verified at that index, the Entry with the most Merit at that index, that is mentioned in a Block, becomes verified.
+Once an index is mentioned in a Block, if five more Blocks pass without an Entry becoming verified at that index, the Entry with the most Merit at that index (or if there's a tie, the Entry with the higher hash), that is mentioned in a Block becomes verified.

 They have the following fields:

 - hash: Hash of the Entry verified.

+Verifications can actually be of any hash; if the node locates the relevant Entry, at the time it receives the Verification or within the next six blocks, the Verification should be used to verify an Entry.
+That said, Verifications with unknown hashes are addable, as long as the unknown hash doesn't get enough Merit to make it a valid Entry.
+This is to enable pruning of unverified competing Entries.

 `Verification` has a message length of 100 bytes; the 48 byte holder, the 4 byte nonce, and the 48 byte hash.
 The signature is produced with a prefix of "verification".